youuwang/ice-lens-model/README.md

 ## Run a simulation

-In the build folder, you will find a subfolder also named example, to which the input file has been copied and pasted.
+In the **build** folder, you will find a subfolder also named **example**, to which the input file has been copied and pasted.
 To run a simulation, type the following commands in the terminal:

 ```
 cd example